jamie-sgro/dashboard/README.md

 To ensure the website is running, navigate to http://localhost:3000 on your default browser.
 The server can be shut down by pressing ctrl-c at any time from within the command prompt/terminal.

+### Docker

+- As of version 1.3.3, run `docker build .` and `docker-compose up` to boot the development server on localhost:3000

 ### Prerequisites

 Note that the dashboard requires the following libraries and their dependents: